Defining a transaction attribute

 Attribute

-Specify or select an attribute name and description.
+Specify or select an attribute name and provide a description.

 Column Heading

-Specify a column heading to be used in Transaction Writer report.
+Specify a column heading that you used in Transaction Writer report.

 Note: The column heading must not exceed the element name field size.